The Bachelor of Sport Business has been designed to develop students to work in the ever growing and competitive sports industry.

 You may be able to shorten the length of your studies by measuring skills acquired through work, life experiences or qualifications obtained from formal studies or training, or work and life experience.
 Read more about gaining advanced standing and credits.

-After successfully completing this course, you will be eligible to receive the Bachelor of Sport Business.
+On completion, you will attain the Bachelor of Sport Business.

 How to apply